aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **config/server**

-The DNS address or IP address of the LDAP server or domain to connect to for authentication.
+The DNS address or IP address of the LDAP server or Active Directory domain to connect to for authentication.

+When a StringSet is used, multiple servers can be specified.
+These addresses will be added to a pool and authentication requests will be sent by the Lambda function in a round robin basis.
+If a server becomes unreachable, it will be removed from the pool and periodically retried.
+More details on server pool implementation can be found in the [Python ldap3 module documentation](https://ldap3.readthedocs.io/en/latest/server.html#server-pool).

-Type: String
+Type: String or StringSet

 Constraints: Must be a FQDN or IP address

 Required: Yes

+**config/domain**

+The DNS or NETBIOS domain name of the Active Directory domain.
+For example, `domain.com` or `DOMAIN`.

+This value must be set when connecting to Active Directory for authentication to succeed.

+Type: Number

+Constraints: Must be a valid port number

+Required: Yes, if connecting to Active Directory

 **config/search_base**